A man with adult acne squeezing a pimple

 • Do wash gently with warm (not hot) water.
 You’re not scrubbing in for surgery, so take it easy on your poor pores.
 Rough buffing pads, loofahs, even washcloths(!) can cause micro tears in your delicate facial skin, damaging your skin barrier and exacerbating your acne.

-Use the proper products
+#2 Use the proper ingredients

 Sometimes it just seems easier to use whatever cracked, petrified soap you find in the shower to take care of your body, face and hair all at once (you know who you are).
 But if you want to heal your acne, there are a few key ingredients favored by Dr. Lee:

 • Moisturizer.
 It may seem counterintuitive, but even if your skin is oily and breaking out, it still needs moisture — especially when you’re using dermatological ingredients that may be strong or drying.
-SLMD Facial Moisturizer is a lightweight option that won’t clog your pores.

 • Sunscreen.
 Nope — the sun doesn’t cure acne, it just makes your inflammation worse, particularly if you’re using acne care products.
 Use a non comedogenic (read: non-pore-clogging) sunscreen daily, even if you’re mostly staying inside.
-SLMD Dual Defender is enriched with vitamin C to help brighten skin.

-Shave the right way
+#3 Shave the right way

 While shaving doesn’t actually cause acne, you could be making it worse if you’re not using the proper technique.
 What’s more, you could be creating razor bumps (aka ingrown hairs) as well.
 Here’s how to tell the difference between the two: